ifChapman/Chapman-et-al-iScience/README.md

 "data_sample" folder contains the following:

 responseExtraction_Behavior.m - script used to align calcium responses of individual neurons and behavior to odor stimulus times
-Key_sample.csv - truncated list of sessions used; only includes the session from this repository REC276616_D1awake_DeconTrace.csv - Denoised output from the CaImAn pipeline (Neuron x Timesample) REC276616_D1awake_RawTrace.csv - Un-denoised output from the CaImAn pipeline (Neuron x Timesample) REC276616_D1awake_index.csv - CellReg alignment results for the session REC276616_D1awake_notes.csv - Timestamps and identity of delivered odor stimuli
+<br>Key_sample.csv - truncated list of sessions used; only includes the session from this repository
+<br>REC276616_D1awake_DeconTrace.csv - Denoised output from the CaImAn pipeline (Neuron x Timesample)
+REC276616_D1awake_RawTrace.csv - Un-denoised output from the CaImAn pipeline (Neuron x Timesample) REC276616_D1awake_index.csv - CellReg alignment results for the session REC276616_D1awake_notes.csv - Timestamps and identity of delivered odor stimuli